amywork/amywork.github.io/_posts/2017-9-21-BaseballGameV0.1.md

 //  0920_BaseballGame
 //
 //  Created by 김기윤 on 21/09/2017.
-//  Copyright © 2017 younari.
+//  Copyright © 2017 amywork.
 All rights reserved.
 //

 import UIKit